agreatfool/grpc_tools_node_protoc_ts/README.md

 }
 ```

-## Gotchas
+## About jstype options of protobuf

 JavaScript can safely handle numbers below `Number.MAX_SAFE_INTEGER`.
-Beyond the
-limit, it begins to overflow:
+Beyond the limit, it begins to overflow:

 ```
 > 90071992547409912131 + 1
 90071992547409920000
 ```

-If you are expecting large, 64bit fields consider using a `jstype` option to
-override the field type.
+If you are expecting large, 64bit fields consider using a `jstype` option to override the field type.

 ```proto
 # example.proto